 What is a Public Health Practicum?

 The curriculum includes a practicum that allows students to gain practical experience working on a project related to their area of interest and/or career goals in public health.
-The practicum is a unique opportunity for students to synthesize and integrate knowledge acquired through coursework and other learning experiences and to apply theory and principle in a practical public health setting.
+The practicum is a unique opportunity for students to synthesize and integrate knowledge acquired through coursework and other learning experiences and to apply theory and principles in a practical public health setting.